 The program is self-paced for most of the content.
 The exception is live training sessions, which you complete with a cohort.

-According to the school’s website, the total time commitment is 108 hours which can take roughly 6.5 months.
-The website doesn’t break this down into a weekly schedule, so the actual pacing is largely up to you.
+According to the school’s website, the total time commitment is over 108 hours of guided training across 6 months.
+The public website doesn’t break this into a weekly schedule, though the school says enrolled students receive a recommended completion roadmap during onboarding.
+Outside the live cohort sessions, pacing is largely up to you.

 How Much Does the Jay Shetty Certification School Cost?